mlashcorp/no_generals_problem/content/posts/1/index.md

 ![gemm](gemm-2.png#center)

-After applying the non-linearity, each node will have a resulting 1x2 matrix (lime green and brown in node 1, dark red and magenta in node 2) that contains the result in the correct format, but to calculate the final result of the MLP block, we must take both matrices from the 2 nodes and add them (using an [all_reduce operation](https://pytorch.org/docs/stable/distributed.html#torch.distributed.all_reduce)) to get the final result.
+After applying the non-linearity, each node will have a resulting 1x2 matrix (lime green and brown in node 1, dark red and magenta in node 2) that contains the result in the correct format.
+However, to calculate the final result of the MLP block, we must take both matrices from the 2 nodes and add them (using an [all_reduce operation](https://pytorch.org/docs/stable/distributed.html#torch.distributed.all_reduce)) to get the final result.

 This is the key strategy that the authors also use in the self-attention block.
-I won't go into details of that here, but will briefly mention it as we go through the code.

 ## Adapting NanoGPT to run in parallel